POS System vs Cash Register: Differences & How to Choose

 Keypad or Button Interface

-Traditional cash registers feature a physical keypad or buttons for entering transaction amounts, selecting product categories, or performing functions like calculating totals or issuing refunds.
-The interface is intuitive and requires minimal training.
+Traditional cash registers feature a physical keypad or buttons for entering transaction amounts, selecting product categories, and performing functions such as calculating totals and issuing refunds.

-For instance, a pop-up shop might use the keypad to input simple price points without needing complex software navigation.
-Some registers include dedicated keys for specific items or tax calculations, streamlining repetitive tasks.
+Some registers include dedicated keys for specific items or tax calculations, which streamline repetitive tasks.

 Basic Sales Recording